African Leadership Academy

 The African Leadership Academy (ALA) is an educational institution located in Roodepoort on the outskirts of Johannesburg, South Africa, for students between the ages of 16 and 19 years old, with current alumni coming from 46 countries.

 Founded in 2004 by Fred Swaniker, Chris Bradford, Peter Mombaur, and Acha Leke, ALA officially opened in September 2008 with an inaugural class of 97 students.
-ALA seeks to transform Africa by identifying, developing, and connecting the next generation of African leaders.
-To achieve this goal, ALA teaches a two-year curriculum in African Studies, Writing, Rhetoric and Entrepreneurial Leadership, as well as the usual academic core subjects.
+ALA teaches a two-year curriculum in African Studies, Writing, Rhetoric and Entrepreneurial Leadership, as well as the usual academic core subjects.

 History

 Around 2004, the founders of ALA, launched Global Leadership Adventures, a summer program that would be a precursor to ALA.

 In 2006, Swaniker and Bradford were recognized by Echoing Green, who described them as two of the 15 best emerging social entrepreneurs in the world.
 In 2007 the initial campus was confirmed, and Christopher Khaemba was announced as the inaugural Dean of the School.
-The current dean of African Leadership Academy is Derek Smith.
+The current dean of African Leadership Academy is Uzo Agyare-Kumi.

 ALA campus

 The campus is located in Honeydew, on the outskirts of Johannesburg.
-Students share a dormitory, and there are modern facilities including a sports field, a 450 seater auditorium, classrooms and a dining hall.
+Students live in the Nelson Mandela residence, that includes six houses.
+Each house has a male and a female hall.
+The school also provides modern facilities including a sports field, a 450-seat auditorium, learning commons and a dining hall.
 In 2016, ALA renovated its dormitories, allowing the school to increase the number of students in each class by 30%.

+The campus is considered vibrant, bringing together students from all around the continent and a limited number of students from outside Africa, which makes the campus a space to celebrate cultural differences, especially during organized celebrations such as Taalu.
+That can be also demonstrated through the flags that are designing the campus dining-hall, and the strict policies related to respecting others' cultures and perspectives established within the campus.